 Components of the Program

-Association Leadership Program – Each Year in July
+Association Leadership Program (ALP) – Each Year in July

-This annual gathering of nearly 200 CUPA-HR chapter, regional and national leaders offers Wildfire participants an orientation to the program and the association, as well as the opportunity to connect with other higher ed HR professionals from across the country.
+Participants will kick off the program year at this annual gathering of CUPA-HR chapter, regional and national leaders.
+The ALP offers Wildfire participants an orientation to the program and the association, as well as the opportunity to connect with other higher ed HR professionals from across the country.

-At the conference, Wildfire participants will have the opportunity to connect with one another and with many of the leaders they met at the Association Leadership Program, while also attending outstanding professional development sessions.
+During the conference, Wildfire participants will have the opportunity to connect with one another while also attending outstanding professional development sessions.

 Experiential Learning Opportunities – Flexible Timing

 As part of the application process, applicants will identify key areas for development over the course of the year.
-With those areas in mind, the program will offer participants tailored learning experiences that could include shadowing a higher ed HR leader on his or her campus, participating in monthly phone or video conferences with CUPA-HR leaders and other higher ed HR subject matter experts, or taking applicable CUPA-HR e-learning courses.
+With those areas in mind, the program will offer participants tailored learning experiences that could include shadowing a higher ed HR leader, participating in phone or video conferences with CUPA-HR leaders and other higher ed HR subject matter experts, or taking applicable CUPA-HR e-learning courses.

 Wildfire Project – Ongoing